quickwit-oss/tantivy/ARCHITECTURE.md

 ## [directory/](src/directory): Where should the data be stored?

-Tantivy, like Lucene, abstract the place where the data should be stored in a key-trait called [`Directory`](src/directory/directory.rs).
+Tantivy, like Lucene, abstracts the place where the data should be stored in a key-trait called [`Directory`](src/directory/directory.rs).
 Contrary to Lucene however, "files" are quite different from some kind of `io::Read` object.
 Check out [`src/directory/directory.rs`](src/directory/directory.rs) trait for more details.